 Another promising area of drug discovery in the G-Protein Coupled Receptors (GPCRs) space is "deorphanizing" the currently orphan GPCRs.
 With over 150 GPCRs for which endogenous ligand has not been identified till date, orphan GPCRs are a potential laden area for therapeutic targets, and is poised to become the new name of the game, as scientists embark on this largely uncharted path of revelation and discovery.

 Players in the marketplace include 7TM Pharma A/S, Actelion Pharmaceuticals Ltd., Acure Pharma AB, Arena Pharmaceuticals Inc., Addex Pharmaceuticals, Cara Therapeutics Inc., DiscoveRx Corporation, Dimerix Bioscience Pty Ltd, Euroscreen SA, Millipore Corporation, and Trevena Inc, among others.

-The research report titled “G-Protein Coupled Receptors (GPCRs): A Global Market Report” announced by Global Industry Analysts, Inc., provides a review of noteworthy market trends, issues, technology overview and key strategic industry activities.
-This single segment study provides market estimates and projections in (in US$ Billion) for the global market.
+The report titled "G-Protein Coupled Receptors (GPCRs): A Global Market Report" announced by Global Industry Analysts, Inc., provides a review of noteworthy market trends, issues, technology overview and key strategic industry activities.
+This single segment study provides market estimates and projections in terms of Sales (in US$ Billion) for the global market.

 About Global Industry Analysts, Inc.

 Global Industry Analysts, Inc., (GIA) is a reputed publisher of off-the-shelf market research.
 Founded in 1987, the company is globally recognized as one of the world's largest market research publishers.
 The company employs over 800 people worldwide and publishes more than 1100 full-scale research reports each year.
 Additionally, the company also offers thousands of smaller research products including company reports, market trend reports, and industry reports encompassing all major industries worldwide.

 Global Industry Analysts, Inc.